wc-duck/datalibrary/README.md

                     "verify"  : false,

                     // "comment" works in the same way as on the type, but only for this member.
-                    "comment" : "only used in unittests to check for errors" }
+                    "comment" : "only used in unittests to check for errors",

+                    // "const" adds the const type modifier to this member in the generated header file "const" : true,
+                }
             ]
         }